 Or make your request online: http://www.copyright.com/

-At the time an order is placed, the Purchaser provides IP addresses for all institutional networks and computers that require access to MUSE ebooks, as well as any relevant details for enabling access via referring URL or Shibboleth.
+At the time an order is placed, the Purchaser provides IP addresses for all institutional networks and computers that require access to MUSE ebooks, as well as any relevant details for enabling access via referring URL, Shibboleth, or email domain.

 The Purchaser will make reasonable efforts to create and maintain appropriate security measures to ensure that only Authorized Users can access purchased content online.
 The Purchaser also affirms that all IP addresses provided for use of MUSE ebooks are controlled by its institution exclusively for internet access by Authorized Users.
 Valid IP addresses must not include those of publicly accessible proxy or cache servers.

-JHUP shall provide the Purchaser with COUNTER-compliant usage data on the purchased ebooks on a monthly basis, for private internal use by JHUP and the Purchaser only.
+JHUP shall provide the Purchaser with COUNTER-compliant usage data (www.projectcounter.org) on the purchased ebooks on a monthly basis.

-Providing that full payment of the total purchase price is made, per Clause VI, the Purchaser retains the right to perpetual access to the digital version of the purchased ebooks on the Project MUSE server.
-So long as the Purchaser has purchased access to ebooks on MUSE within the previous 24 month period, or maintains an active subscription to a Project MUSE Journal Collection(s), perpetual access to previously purchased ebooks will be made available on the Project MUSE server at no charge.
+Providing that full payment of the total purchase price is made, the Purchaser retains the right to perpetual access to the digital version of the purchased ebooks on the Project MUSE server.
+So long as the Purchaser has made a purchase of ebooks on MUSE within the previous 24 month period, or maintains an active subscription to a Project MUSE Journal Collection(s), perpetual access to previously purchased ebooks will be made available on the Project MUSE server at no charge.
 Should the Purchaser be neither an active subscriber to a Project MUSE Journal Collection, nor have purchased any further ebooks on MUSE in the previous 24 month period, JHUP reserves the right to charge a reasonable annual fee to recover the costs for providing continuing access and customer support on the Project MUSE platform.

 The Purchaser may participate in the LOCKSS (Lots of Copies Keeps Stuff Safe) system for archiving digitized publications.
 To benefit from this support, the Purchaser must install a LOCKSS cache at their institution.
 (See http://www.lockss.org for further information.)
 The Purchaser may perpetually use the LOCKSS system to archive and restore ebook content, so long as use is otherwise consistent with this Agreement. eBook content may be made available to other LOCKSS system Purchasers who indicate a right to the purchased ebook content.